NarcejaLmao/thorch/README.md

 Linux ARM, Linux, KDE Plasma, FEX-Emu, Mesa/Freedreno, Qualcomm platform maintainers, and the handheld Linux community.

+Thank you to AYN for creating the Thor.

 Mentioning these projects is gratitude, not an endorsement claim.
 Thorch is an unofficial experiment.